jbathel/simple_shell/README.md

-# Simple Shell - A Hell of a Shell (In a Shell...)
+# Simple Shell - :fire: A Hell of a Shell (In a Shell...) :fire:
  - Jessica Bathel and Yashar Mateen

 ### simple_shell: